SparkDevNetwork/Rock/README.markdown

 ## License
 Rock released under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).

-## Built By
+## Crafted By

-A distributed team of developers called the [Spark Development Network](http://www.sparkdevelopmentnetwork.com/).
+A community of developers lead by the [Spark Development Network](http://www.sparkdevelopmentnetwork.com/).